-A man met his doppelgänger on a Ryanair flight to Shannon Airport on one Thursday in 2015.
+A man met his doppelgänger on a Ryanair flight to Shannon Airport back in 2015.

 Neil Thomas Douglas and his "twin stranger" Robert Stirling found themselves sitting together on the flight and couldn't believe the resemblance.
 The two took a selfie together and a friend of Douglas's wife posted the image to social media.